datastaxdevs/workshop-ai-as-api/README.md

 ### Test the trained model

-Before moving on to the API section, let us just make sure that the saved trained model is self-contained: that is, let's check that by loading the contents of `training/trained_model_v1`, and nothing else, we are able to perform meaningful estimates of the spam/ham status for a new arbitrary piece of text.
+Before moving on to the API section, make sure that the saved trained model is self-contained: that is, check that by loading the contents of `training/trained_model_v1`, and nothing else, you are able to perform meaningful estimates of the spam/ham status for a new arbitrary piece of text.